What are the Two Types of Insomnia?

 There are countless risk factors for developing insomnia, both internal and external risk factors that range from natural changes to external, chronic environmental stresses.

-As we age, our sleep cycles change.
-Namely, we tend to go to bed earlier, wake up earlier, and require naps during the day.
+With age, sleep cycles change.
+Most individuals tend to go to bed earlier, wake up earlier, and require naps during the day.
 People over the age of 60-65 are more likely to have insomnia and report trouble with sleep.
-This is likely due to natural biological changes, and also because as we age we are more likely to take certain medications that affect sleep.
+This is likely due to natural biological changes and the side effect of medications that become more common with age.

 Other biological factors for developing insomnia is sex.
 Insomnia is more common in women than men.
-Biological aspects of being female like pregnancy, premenstrual syndrome, and menopause can increase your risk for developing insomnia.
+Factors such as pregnancy, premenstrual syndrome, and menopause can increase your risk for developing insomnia.

 - Diabetes